 [UPDATE 01/02/2023] REA is pleased to announce a new, free to use public service that provides software consumers access to software trust scores, called a SAGScore™ for apps in app stores and other applications available from the Internet.
 A SAGScore™ is conceptually similar to a FICO score, but uses criteria and methods specific to assessing software supply chain risk and the trustworthiness of software.
 More details are available online in this article.

 [UPDATE 11/05/2022] The IETF Supply Chain Integrity, Transparency and Trust (SCITT) work group is meeting in London this week to discuss the need for a "TRUSTED REGISTRY" for software objects and other artifacts, identified in the official SCITT use case document.
+The SAG-CTR™ Trust Registry is the ideal, secure way to store tamper-proof evidence of proactive cyber risk management controls to detect risk in software supply chains before procurement and installation to help Directors and Officers produce court quality evidence to prove "duty of care" obligations to satisfy new SEC cybersecurity rules going into effect in 2023, and any shareholder lawsuits following a cyber-incident that results in shareholder losses.

 [UPDATE 09/28/2022] SAG-PM version 1.2 was released today with support for CycloneDX version 1.4 and SPDX Version 2.3.
 This release addresses the requirements outlined in OMB memo M-22-18, released on September 14, 2022, to address software supply chain requirements contained in Executive Order 14028 following NIST recommendations.
 An open-source, free to use Vendor Response File is used to give Federal Procurement Officer an automated, machine-readable method to acquire and categorize SBOM, self-attestation letters, NIST Vulnerability Disclosure Reports (VDR) and other requirements of M-22-18.